Why We Should Be Talking About Dupuytren’s Contracture

 For additional information or to find a Hand Specialist, visit factsonhand.com.

-* Dupuytren's contracture prevalence estimation calculation: average Dupuytren's contracture prevalence in the US (5%) multiplied by US population (332 million per 2021 US Census data)=~17 million.
+* Dupuytren's Contracture prevalence estimation calculation in the US: Average Dupuytren's contracture prevalence in the US (5%) multiplied by US adult population (~258 million adults per 2020 US Census data) = ~ 13 million

 References